2023 Annual Conference: Call for Session Proposals

-- Proposals are encouraged to contain contributions from or highlights of the work of one or more DDAA member.
+- Proposals are encouraged to contain contributions from or highlights of the work of one or more Local Development District.

 - DDAA reserves the right to accept only the topic, title, and to accept or reject one or more speakers and moderator or any combination of the above list.

 - DDAA reserves the right to add, edit or make changes to the session title, description, and mode of presentation, panel and moderator.

 - All proposals become property of DDAA upon receipt.
 Session topics or speaker recommendations not accepted will be considered for use in future DDAA conferences, newsletters, webinars and resources for up to a period of one year.

 - Strong proposals are respectful of diversity in terms of ethnicity, gender and geographic location.

 - Proposals must be submitted with a minimum of one speaker for the panel.
 DDAA may confirm additional speakers and a moderator to complete the panel.